anders-biostat/linked-charts/docs/rlc/props/props.md

 ## R/LinkedCharts Tutorial
 # Customising your chart

-Here we will show how one can use various built-in properties to customise charts.
+Here, we show how one can use various built-in properties to customise charts.
 The main goal of this tutorial is to give overview of the adjuststable apects in R/LinkedCharts, (colours, axes, labels, etc.).
-Therefore we are going to use well known example data sets such ss [Iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) flower data set or randomly generated data.
+Therefore we are going to use well known example data sets such as [Iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) flower data set or randomly generated data.